 Katy joined Watsi on April 30th, 2015.
-Five years ago, Katy became the 1177th member to automatically support a new Watsi patient every month.
-Since then, 4,831 more people have become monthly donors!
-Katy's most recent donation traveled 8,800 miles to support Sao, a father of seven from Cambodia, to fund fracture repair surgery.
+Six years ago, Katy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Katy's most recent donation traveled 8,600 miles to support Wai, a 33-year-old mother from Thailand, to fund a lens replacement surgery.

 Sao is a 56-year-old father of seven from Cambodia.
 He has five sons, two daughters, and ten grandchildren.
 He enjoys listening to the radio, feeding the farm animals. and looking after his grandchildren in his spare time.
 In October 2019, Sao had an accident while working out in the rice fields, fracturing his right knee.
 He experiences pain and swelling, and cannot extend his leg or walk without support.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On December 11th, Sao will undergo a fracture repair procedure, which will cost $430.
 Surgery will help Sao to walk easily on his own again.
 "I hope that my knee surgery will go well and I will no longer have any pain and will be able to walk and return to work again," share Sao.